Maik7/train-carriage-simulator/README.md

 - Moves forward until finding OFF light
 - Turns it ON and returns
 - Repeats until start light is ON
+- O(N²) (slow)

 ### 2. **Powers-of-Two** (Logarithmic Strategy)
 - Uses powers of two (1, 2, 4, 8, ...)
 - Turns off lights in blocks
 - Efficient for large n
+- O(N log N) (faster)

 ### 3. **Hypothesis-Testing** (Hypothesis Testing)
 - Searches for OFF lights for hypothesis formation
-- Tests hypotheses (off light found) first with forward search of complete pattern found and reject hyopthesis, if another off light is found.
+- Tests hypotheses (off light found) first with forward search of complete pattern found and reject hypothesis, if another off light is found.
 In that case this position is the new hypothesis and a new forward search starts.
-If ouy reach double the length of the first off light and the light is on: reject hypothesis, otherwise toggle and verify hypothesis by checking backwards.
+If you reach double the length of the first off light and the light is on: reject hypothesis, otherwise toggle and verify hypothesis by checking backwards.
 - Elegant mathematical solution
-- Up to now best solution in most cases
+- First solution with O(n) (very fast, typically 3n steps, but not longer the fastest)

 ### 4. **Optimized-Powers** (Optimized Powers-of-Two)
 - Improved version of Powers-of-Two